ibm-cloud-docs/vmwaresolutions/vmonic/eos-vms.md

    * The consumption model is limited to your existing model: on-demand or reserved.
    * Using the Veeam® Backup service for virtual machine (VM) backup is not available if you are not already using the service to actively back up your VMs.
    * Existing usage of the Veeam Backup service cannot be expanded beyond your current regions.
-   * New dedicated Veeam Scale-out Backup Repositories (SOBRs) are limited to Cloud Object Storage (COS) only storage.
+   * New dedicated Veeam Scale-out Backup Repositories (SOBRs) are limited to Cloud Object Storage only storage.

 *Existing customer* is defined as an {{site.data.keyword.cloud_notm}} account (or Enterprise child account) with at least one active VMware workload on {{site.data.keyword.cloud_notm}} before 31 October 2025.
 If an existing customer has multiple {{site.data.keyword.cloud_notm}} accounts, only those accounts that have the VMware offerings before 31 October 2025 are allowed to expand their environments based on the restrictions that are stated earlier.